What is Government Spending?

 - Borrowing money from its own citizens

 - Borrowing money from foreigners

-Public spending enables governments to produce goods and services or purchase goods and services that are needed to fulfill the government’s economic objectives.
+Public spending enables governments to produce goods and services or purchase goods and services that are needed to fulfill the government’s social and economic objectives.
 Over the years, we’ve seen significant changes in the role and size of governments around the world.

 Public spending increased remarkably in the 20th century, when governments all over the world started spending more funds on education, healthcare, and social protection.
 At present, the governments of developed countries spend more as a percentage of Gross Domestic Product (GDP) than the governments of developing countries.

-Also, governments around the world relied upon the private sector to produce and manage a country’s good and services, and public-private partnerships, in particular, became a popular mechanism for governments to finance, design, build, and operate infrastructure projects.
+Also, governments around the world rely upon the private sector to produce and manage a country’s goods and services and utilize public-private partnerships to finance, design, build, and operate infrastructure projects.

 In the 2005-10 period alone, the total value of public-private partnerships, designed to increase the spending on public infrastructure projects in low and middle-income countries, more than doubled.